fattyageboy/berthcare/design-documentation/features/family-portal/README.md

 **Enrollment Conversation:**

 ```
-Care Coordinator: "What's the best way to reach you?"
+Care coordinator: "What's the best way to reach you?"
 Family: "I don't have a cell phone."
-Care Coordinator: "No problem.
+Care coordinator: "No problem.
 We can send daily emails instead.
 What's your email address?"
 ```